Skip to content

 2/ Laser Printer and photography

 Laser print technology can widely change from one brand/model to the other.
-There is a very wide range of quality.
-Basically, quality goes from the copy machine (to avoid for photography) to a professional laser printer.
+There is a very wide difference in quality.
+Basically, quality goes from the copy machine (to avoid photography) to a professional laser printer.

 Advantage and Disadvantage of Laser Printers Regarding Photography

 The major inconvenience comes from the paper and the ink themselves.
-First the paper (who can be any paper), is not protected, and will easily react with all the chemical particles in suspension in the air, which means having the corner turn yellow.
-Secondly, given the inked is applied to the top of the paper, it means the ink is not protected.
-In other words, when you touch it, ink will stay attached to your fingers, and the prints are extremely sensitive to alteration (saliva drops, for instance).
+First the paper (which can be any type)is not protected, and will easily react with all the chemical particles in suspension in the air, which means having the corner turn yellow.
+Secondly, given the ink is applied to the top layer of the paper, it means the image is not protected.
+In other words, when you touch it, pigments will stay attached to your fingers, and the prints are extremely sensitive to alteration (saliva drops, for instance).

 Laser prints on the internet